AdobeDocs/pass.en/help/authentication/integration-guide-programmers/legacy/tve-dashboard/tve-dashboard-user-guide.md

 In order to update an existing integration click on the table entry for that specific integration from the Integrations section or from the Channels section, which contains an Integrations tab.

 When using the Basic Workspace mode, this section will allow seeing and editing the most commonly updated settings, such as authentication and authorization token TTLs (time-to-live), as well as iFrame settings.
-Please bear in mind that TTL settings can be missing for the integrations with MVPDs that support Dynamically Defined Token Persistence TTL (see entry 1.19 from [MVPD Integration Requirements](/help/authentication/integration-guide-mvpds/mvpd-integr-features.md)).
+Please bear in mind that TTL settings can be missing for the integrations with MVPDs that support Dynamically Defined Token Persistence TTL.